-How to Apply for a Yosemite Wedding Permit: Step-by-Step | 2025
+How to Apply for a Yosemite Wedding Permit: Step-by-Step (Updated for 2026)

 Planning an elopement in Yosemite National Park?
 One of the essential steps to make your dream day official is securing a wedding permit!
 I know it might seem daunting and confusing to get done, but don’t worry - the process is super easy, and I’m here to guide you through it!
 As a local Yosemite National Park wedding photographer with over a decade of experience, I’ve helped many couples navigate this process, so let’s dive in!